Appius/Algorithms-and-Data-Structures/README.md

 Algorithms-and-Data-Structures
 ==============================

-Some of popular data structures and algorithms
+Some of popular data structures and algorithms:
+-- LinkedList